Moutoussamy/BankCustomersChurnPred/README.md

 I made two observations on the continuous variables:

-(1) Costumers with a high number of products tend to leave the bank (2) Costumers with a balance non-null tend to leave the bank
+(1) customers with a high number of products tend to leave the bank (2) customers with a balance non-null tend to leave the bank

 let's make two descriptors based on these observations